 Note: Events are displayed ONLY if there are current event states present.
-For example: If no ALARM events are present on the system, pressing the F1 button will have no effect.
+For example: If no ALARM events are present on the system, pressing the F1 button will have no effect as there are no alarm events to display.

 4.2.1 ALARM HISTORY